mwvgroup/Pitt-Google-Broker/README.md

 echo 'unset BROKER_PROJ_ID' >> ./etc/conda/deactivate.d/env_vars.sh
 ```

-Finally you can exit the environment by running `conda deactivate` (or `source deactivate` for older clients).
+Finally, you can exit the environment by running `conda deactivate` (or `source deactivate` for older clients).

 #### 3. Sinks and Datasets

-You will need to setup a handful of tools in GCP.
-Instead of doing this manually, the `broker` package provides a setup function for conveniance.
+You will need to set up a handful of tools in GCP.
+Instead of doing this manually, the `broker` package provides a setup function for convenience.

 ```python
 from broker.gcp_setup import setup_gcp